 Black children in Travis County are more likely to experience child abuse or neglect than other groups.
-In Fiscal Year 2015, African-American children in Travis County made up about 20% of confirmed victims of child abuse or neglect, compared to about 8% of the total population under 18.
-This results in a disproportionality ratio of 2.4, indicating a moderate level of over-representation.
+During Fiscal Year 2019, African-American children made up about 21% of confirmed victims of child abuse or neglect in Travis County, compared to about 8% of the total population under 18.
+This results in a disproportionality ratio of 2.5, indicating a high level of over-representation.

 The disproportionality ratio is calculated by dividing the representation of each racial and ethnic group’s confirmed victims of child abuse and neglect by their representation in the county’s child population.
 Disproportionality ratios are classified as follows: Comparable Representation (rates under 1.50), Moderate Disproportion (rates between 1.50-2.49), High Disproportion (rates between 2.50-3.49), and Extreme Disproportion (rates of 3.50 and over).

 Disproportionality among those who are experiencing homelessness reveals the greatest level of disproportionality found for any of the CAN Dashboard indicators.
-Black residents are nearly nine times more likely than White residents to experience homelessness in Travis County.
-The Black population is disproportionately overrepresented among the 4,771 people who received homeless services and who were assessed through the Ending Community Homelessness Coalition’s Coordinated Assessments.
-In Fiscal Year 2015, the disproportionality ratio for the Black population was 5.3 which indicates an extreme disproportion of overrepresentation.
+Blacks are over five times more likely than Whites to experience homelessness in Travis County.
+Blacks are disproportionately overrepresented among the 2,506 people who were counted during the 2020 Ending Community Homelessness Coalition’s Point-In-Time Count.
+In 2020, the disproportionality ratio for Blacks was 4.6 which indicates an extreme disproportion of overrepresentation.

 Hispanics are highly overrepresented among adults with no high school diploma.
-In 2014, people identifying as Hispanic or Latino accounted for about 76% of people with less than a high school diploma, but only about 30% of the total population over 25 years of age.
-This results in a disproportionality ratio of 2.6, indicating high overrepresentation.
+In 2018, people identifying as Hispanic or Latino accounted for about 76% of people with less than a high school diploma, but only about 29% of the total population over 25 years of age.
+This results in a disproportionality ratio of 2.6, indicating high disproportion.

 African-Americans are moderately overrepresented among adults who are high school graduates, but have not gone on to pursue post-secondary education.
-In 2014, people identifying as Black or African-American Alone made up about 13% of adults over 25 with a high school diploma (or equivalent), but about 8% of the total population aged 25 and over.
-This results in a disproportionality ratio of 1.6, indicating moderate overrepresentation.
+In 2018, people identifying as Black or African-American Alone made up about 13% of adults over 25 with a high school diploma (or equivalent), but about 8% of the total population aged 25 and over.
+This results in a disproportionality ratio of 1.6, indicating moderate disproportion.

-In 2015, there were lower number of Black and Hispanic residents living below Federal Poverty Thresholds, but poverty continues to impact Hispanic and Black residents more than Asian and White residents.
+In 2019, the number of Black and Hispanic Travis County residents living below Federal Poverty Thresholds decreased, but these decreases are within the margin of error and thus not significant.
+Poverty continues to impact Hispanic and Black residents more than Asian and White residents.